cdisc-org/cdisc-rules-engine/resources/schema/CustomRules.md

 To access your custom properties in the editor using custom columns:

-- Simple property: `@Authorities.Category.MyCustomProperty`
+- Simple property: `Category.MyCustomProperty`
-- Nested property: `@Authorities.Category.ReviewInfo.LastReviewer`
+- Nested property: `Category.ReviewInfo.LastReviewer`
-- Array property: `@Authorities.Category.@ValidationHistory.Result`
+- Array property: `Category.@ValidationHistory.Result`

 ## Example Rule with Custom Attributes